The Happy Time

-The Happy Time is a 1952 American light-comedy film directed by Richard Fleischer, based on the 1945 novel of the same name by Robert Fontaine, which Samuel A. Taylor turned into a play.
-A boy, played by Bobby Driscoll, comes of age in a close-knit French-Canadian family.
-The film stars Charles Boyer and Louis Jourdan as his father and uncle respectively.
-The play was also adapted into a musical in 1967 by composer John Kander, lyricist Fred Ebb, and librettist N. Richard Nash, and starred Robert Goulet.
+The Happy Time is a 1952 American comedy film directed by Richard Fleischer and starring Charles Boyer and Louis Jourdan.

+The script is based on the 1945 novel of the same name by Robert Fontaine that Samuel A. Taylor had adapted for the stage.
+In 1967, the play was adapted as a Broadway musical by composer John Kander, lyricist Fred Ebb and librettist N. Richard Nash, with Robert Goulet as the star.